 MFT Counseling Coordinator

-Tiffany O’Shaughnessy, PhD is an Assistant Professor of Counseling for the MFCC specialization.
+Tiffany O’Shaughnessy, PhD is an Associate Professor of Counseling and the Coordinator for the MFCC specialization.
 She earned her doctoral degree in Counseling Psychology and master’s degree in Counseling and Human Services from Lehigh University in Bethlehem, PA.
 She completed her pre- and post-doctoral training at University of California, Berkeley’s Counseling and Psychological Services.
 Prior to joining the faculty at SFSU, she trained master’s level therapists and counselors at Sonoma State University, California School of Professional Psychology, and Argosy University.

 Dr. O’Shaughnessy’s research focuses on LGBTQ affirmative therapy and fostering multicultural and social justice counseling competency through supervision and training.
-Specifically, her dissertation explored the relationship between counselor personality, self-efficacy, and competency in working with LGB populations.
+Her recent work has focused on measuring LGBQ affirmative therapy in practice.
 She has also produced theoretical work related to continuums of sexual identity, gender identity, and competency in working with the transgender community.
-She has also co-authored several empirical and theoretical papers exploring the process of enhancing multicultural competence and social justice identity in clinical trainees.
+She has co-authored several empirical and theoretical papers exploring the process of enhancing multicultural competence and social justice identity in clinical trainees through supervision.
 (See more detail at Google Scholar)

 As a counselor educator, Dr. O’Shaughnessy believes it is important to stay actively involved in clinical practice in order to inform her teaching.
 She is licensed as a psychologist, maintains a small therapy practice in Berkeley, CA, and serves as a volunteer supervisor and trainer for The Pacific Center for Human Growth, a queer community mental health center that provides sliding-scale therapy to foster the well-being of the LGBTQ community.